 The association between depressive symptoms and fatigue has been established (7, 8), but evidence for other factors associated with PSF is often conflicting.
 Therefore, the overall aim of the Nottingham Fatigue After Stroke (NotFAST) study was to identify factors associated with fatigue, in a sample of stroke survivors without depression.

-In our previous study, we investigated the factors affecting fatigue at four to six weeks following stroke onset (n=268), these results have been reported in detail elsewhere (9).
+In our previous study, we investigated the factors affecting fatigue at four to six weeks following stroke onset (n=268); these results have been reported in detail elsewhere (9).
 In summary, 115 (43%) participants reported fatigue, of whom 71 (62%) identified this as a post-stroke symptom.
 Multivariate analysis, using the Fatigue Severity Scale as the outcome variable, found that pre-stroke fatigue, having a spouse/partner, lower Rivermead Mobility Index score, higher Brief Assessment Schedule Depression Cards score, and higher Beck Anxiety Index scores were independently associated with post-stroke fatigue.

 The aim of the study was to investigate factors associated with fatigue at six months post-stroke.